mgawan/nersc_cuda_tutorial/Session-3/README.md

 # NERSC CUDA Tutorials Session 3

 This tutorial session consists of two different parts.
 The first part will deal with debugging thanks to printf statement in a very simple CUDA kernel (not many threads).
+For this first part, the file to modify (debug) is `vec_add-debug-printf.cu`.
-The second part of this tutorial consists in using cuda-memcheck to detect an error in dealing with read/write in arrays, due to wrong usage of cuda threads identification.
+The second part of this tutorial consists in using cuda-memcheck, and cuda-gdb, to detect an error in dealing with read/write in arrays, due to wrong usage of cuda threads identification.
+For this second part, the file to modify (debug) is `vec_add-debug-memcheck.cu`.
+The file `check-debug-printf.hpp` must remain unchanged.
+You should not need to look into it.

 ## Compiling Kernels
 After connecting to a gpu in interactive just use the `make` command.